chel-mordy/wohl-nanw.github.io/trades.md

 - Commissioners that are affected directly be trades won't participate in evaluation
 - Trades that are approved are sent to the Media team for announcement
 - Any players that quit as a result of a trade will face discipline [quitting due to trade](trades.md#quitting-due-to-trade)
+- Players that quit within two game weeks after being traded or acquired via draft will be subject to discipline

 ## [Trade Discipline](#trade-discipline)
 - [Publically Demanding Trade](discipline.md#publically-demanding-trade)